dport96/ITM352/morea/090.algorithms/experience-dayOfTheWeek-algorithm.md

 {% include wod-times.html Rx="<22 min" Av="22-30 min" Sd="30-35 min" DNF="35+ min" %}

-You can view the [screencast solution here](https://youtu.be/DzS9HG0ez0g) if you get stuck.
+If you get stuck you can ask the instructor or TA for a screencast solution.